James Aneke

-James N.J.
-Aneke is a retired Nigerian Navy officer.
+James Nwabueze John Aneke is a retired flag officer of the Nigerian Navy.
 He served as the Military Governor of Imo State in Nigeria from December 1993 to August 1996.
 He was Commandant of Nigerian Naval Engineering College (NNEC), Sapele, Delta State.

 Background

 James Aneke had his secondary and higher school education at St. Johns College, Kaduna now Rimi College Kaduna State and Government College, Umuahia in Abia State respectively.
 He graduated from University of Lagos in 1973 with a BSC (Hons) Electrical Engineering and was a Pioneer Member of the National Youth Service Corps Scheme in 1973 started by the Federal Military Government under the leadership of General Yakubu Gowon.
 He is married to Julie Nnenna (née Orji).

 Naval career

 On joining the Officer Corps of the Nigerian Navy, he attended several courses and training with the Royal Navy in the United Kingdom and Hollandse Signaalapparaten B.V. (now Thales Nederland B.V.) in Netherlands with Manufacturers and Suppliers of naval defence systems (sensors, radars and infrared systems).
 He served Nigerian Navy on board Flagship NNS Nigeria as a watch keeper, NNS Enyimiri and NNS Aradu as head of department: weapons engineer officer and other platforms.